System Requirements

 Hardware | Operating System | Notes |

-Raspberry Pi 4 8Gb | Raspberry Pi OS lite 64-bit (Debian Bullseye) | This is the recommended configuration.
-Booting from an SSD, rather than microSD, is highly recommended. |
+Raspberry Pi 4 8Gb | Raspberry Pi OS lite 64-bit (Debian Bullseye) | Booting from an SSD connected via the USB 3 port, rather than microSD, is highly recommended. |

-Raspberry Pi 4 4Gb | Raspberry Pi OS lite 64-bit (Debian Bullseye) | Requires large swap file to run a full DigiNode.
-Runs slowly.
+Raspberry Pi 4/5 4Gb | Raspberry Pi OS lite 64-bit (Debian Bullseye) | Requires large swap file to run.
+Performance is very sluggish.
 Fine for testing - not recommended for long-term use.
 Will only enable you to run a DigiByte node.
-(No DigiAsset Node.) |
+(No DigiAsset Node and no Dual Node i.e. running both a Mainnet Node and Testnet together.) |

-x86_64 (Intel/AMD) | Ubuntu Server 22.04 LTS 64-bit | Tested and working on an Intel Core i3-380M laptop with 8Gb RAM.
-Requires the Ubuntu workaround. |
+x86_64 (Intel/AMD) | Ubuntu Server 22.04 LTS 64-bit | Tested and working on an Intel Core i3-380M laptop with 8Gb RAM. |